 - Even patients who had limited mobility, fear of movement, fear of falling, BEFORE the surgery found these fears worse after surgery

-- Desperation and depression set in as even caregivers can get frustrated with these people for the failings to take care of themself, inability to use bedpans or potty chairs that come with its own special humiliation and despair.
+- Desperation and depression set in as even caregivers can get frustrated with these people for the failings to take care of themself, inability to use bedpans or potty chairs that come with their own special humiliation and despair.

 Patients with depression or anxiety undergoing joint replacement experienced more complications after surgery

 In our clinics, we offer non-surgical options.
 We try to help patients avoid joint replacement surgery with injections that stimulate the natural repair of damaged joints.
 We also see many patients with depression and anxiety from the physical limitations that their painful joints are causing them, and, because some of them feel that they have become a “burden” on their loved ones.
 We tell these people that we are confident we can help them, but they must have a strong supportive family or friends and they must MOVE.

 The burden of surgery